 Access rights to the thesis report: Theses and dissertations from universities of applied sciences are stored in the Theseus publication archive.
 In Theseus, you can define the access rights for both the thesis report and any output that can be downloaded as an attachment (e.g. a guide for the commissioner) yourself.

-You can define the rights of use yourself using Creative Commons licences.
+You can define the rights of use yourself using Creative Commons licenses.

 The thesis contract will agree on the following:

-Background material refers to information, ideas, patents, inventions, methods, solution models, devices, substances, or computer programmes produced outside the Thesis, documents describing them and technical reports, photographs of written and artistic works and related intellectual property rights, etc., which the Partner owns or has the right to grant access to and which the Thesis author makes use of in their work.
+Background material refers to information, ideas, patents, inventions, methods, solution models, devices, substances, or computer programmes produced outside the thesis, documents describing them and technical reports, photographs of written and artistic works and related intellectual property rights, etc., which the commissioner owns or has the right to grant access to and which the thesis author makes use of in their work.

 Copyright: the student owns the copyright and other intellectual property rights to the thesis, results and research material.